Dasoul

 Karim El Majnaqui Talavera (Las Palmas de Gran Canaria, February 6, 1990), known professionally as Dasoul, sometimes stylized as DaSoul (born 6 February 1990), is a Spanish singer, songwriter, and producer of urban music.
 He rose to popularity in the mid-2010s with singles such as "Él no te da" and "Vuela corazón."
 After a period of inactivity in the recording industry, he returned in 2020 with the EP Dosis, awarded by LOS40 Canarias, and in 2025 he published the concept album Donde se junta el mar con el cielo, edited by his label Vurem Bantó S.L., where he explores his roots in Los Caserones (Telde).

 In 2012, he was signed up by Roster Music.
 He has collaborated with Henry Mendez.

 After releasing several singles, at the end of 2014, he launched "Él No Te Da".
 The track remained in the Top 10 for more than two months of the Spanish Official Singles Sales Chart.
 The singles have a platinum disc.

 Biography

 In his musical career, he was known as DaSoul.
 Since he was a child, he was curious about the world of music and sports, although he decided to put it on the back burner.
 In 2011, he decided to turn his hobby (music) into his job, so he began producing and composing for various national artists.
 In this way, he demonstrated his talent and made a name for himself in the professional music world.

-In 2012, Dasoul signed an artistic contract with Roster Music, and during that time he developed his career as a producer and composer, as well as as a performer.
+In 2012, Dasoul signed an artistic contract with Roster Music, and during that time he developed his career as a producer and composer, as well as a performer.
 He has worked with Fito Blanko, Maffio, Henry Mendez, Cristian Deluxe, Decai, Keymass & Bonche, among others.

 His first single, titled De Lao a Lao, was released in early 2013 and became one of the most played songs in the country's clubs.